Reading and Phonics

 There are over 200 free e-books on the Oxford Owl website, along with guidance for parents on helping their child to read.
 Click the image to visit the website.

 The core reading scheme is Big Cat Literacy.
 This is supplemented by other schemes to develop children’s reading skills.
 Such schemes include provision to support reluctant readers, higher achieving readers and engaging boys in reading.
 Books are chosen at the appropriate level for the children.
-Children read their home reading book once a week to an adult.
-Comments on the children’s progress are noted in a home school diary.
-Along side their home reading (banded) book children are encouraged to chose and take home a library book as well.
-Children are encouraged to complete tasks linked to their library book which can be found in their reading task book.
+Children in the Foundation Stage and Key Stage One read their reading book once a week to an adult in school.
+Parents are actively encouraged to read daily with their child, recording comments and signing the Reading Record.
+Children are encouraged to choose a library book in addition to their reading book.

 At Hob Hill our children have access to a lovely library!
 They are given a set day to choose reading books from the library and we see this as a very important way in which to develop independent reading.
 The library is also used across the curriculum for research.

 Special Educational Needs (SEN)

 Identified children are withdrawn to receive extra phonics support using Nessy and other intervention programmes.
 Progress of groups is monitored on a regular basis and targets are identified for individual Student Support Plans (SSPs) where necessary.